 - Central bank easing and zero-interest rate policy (ZIRP) additionally fuels malinvestment which leads to over valued collateral and an eventual collateral collapse as NPL (non-performing loans) debt cannot to "rolled" (i.e. no one no longer wants to risk financing)

-Inflation creation when the business cycle needs
+Inflation creation when the business cycle needs to contract.

 i.e. 2% targets during systemic deleveraging.

 - This is because the Prime Directive of central banks is to make it ever easier to service yesterday's debt.

 - Excessive inflation results from central banks being forced to push negative real interest rates too low (to protect debt holders) relative to real economic expansion and capital wealth creation.

 The store of Purchasing Power is true WEALTH which governments are transferring.